The BodyMind Programme for Chronic Fatigue Syndrome, ME, Fibromyalgia & Pain

 We receive recommendations from consultants, GPs, physios, occupational therapists and complimentary therapists from here in the UK and around the world.
 You can contact us direct or talk with your GP, local clinic or specialist NHS service provider.
 We advise you to consult your GP and obtain a diagnosis before applying for the programme.

-Our Client Results Survey suggests that “80% of those diagnosed with CFS and ME have greatly improved”, read more here.
+*Our Client **Results Survey** suggests that “80% of those diagnosed with chronic fatigue syndrome have greatly improved”.* read more here.